briandunnington/briandunnington.github.com/sqlite-winrt-bug.md

 Title: SQLite on WinRT bug
 Date: 2012.09.14
+Summary: Got some queries that run fine, but if you add a column to the SELECT list or change the ORDER BY stop working?
+Got queries in a transaction that sometimes fail?
+Read on for the solution...

 <!-- Main hero unit for a primary marketing message or call to action -->
 <div class="hero-unit">